Affiliate links on Android Authority may earn us a commission. Learn more.

 If you’re following the smart home space, you may be seeing the name Matter crop up in relation to big brands like Amazon, Apple, and Google, as well as smaller ones like Eve, Govee, and Nanoleaf.
 Matter may even sound like a feature you need if you’re hoping to futureproof your purchases.
 But what is Matter, exactly, and why does it matter in a smart home?

 What is Matter?

-More than this, Matter devices can form a mesh network in which connecting to the cloud is optional, rather than mandatory.
-Matter is an IP-based technology, but essential smart home functions (say, turning lights on and off) should work regardless of whether accessories can reach the internet, or even whether you have a dedicated hub or bridge.
-You do need the internet and a Matter hub to control your home remotely.
-If you’re at home however, you should be able to control and update Matter accessories with as little as your phone.
+Matter devices allow mesh networking in which connecting to the cloud is optional, rather than mandatory.
+While Matter is an IP-based technology, essential smart home functions (say, turning lights on and off) should work regardless of whether accessories can reach the internet, or even whether you have a dedicated hub.
+You do need the internet and a Matter-ready hub to control a home remotely, but if you’re physically present, you should be able to control and update Matter accessories with as little as your phone.

-Matter is a universal networking protocol that lets devices work across all major smart home platforms.
+Matter is a newly-launched networking protocol that lets smart home accessories work across all major smart home platforms.

 Mesh functions are possible because Matter operates as an application layer on top of technologies like Ethernet, Wi-Fi, Bluetooth, and Thread.
-Of these, Thread is the most important — it’s a Zigbee-based wireless protocol that smart home devices must specifically support, but is significantly less power-hungry than Wi-Fi, while still offering the capacity to extend coverage and make it more reliable.
-Every Thread product operates as its own “border router” to which other Thread accessories connect without requiring a dedicated hub or burdening your Wi-Fi network.
-With the technology’s low power demands, it can be used in just about anything.
+Of these, Thread is the most important.
+It’s a relatively new Zigbee-based wireless protocol that smart home devices must specifically support, but it’s less power-hungry than Wi-Fi, and many Thread products operates as their own “border routers” to which other Thread accessories connect without requiring a dedicated hub or burdening your Wi-Fi network.
+It responds instantly, and thanks to its low power consumption, it can be used in just about anything.

 Why is Matter a big deal?